-Closed-source commercial VLMs are developed and maintained by enterprises, with their source codes not publicly available.
-These models are made accessible to users primarily through API interfaces, allowing for convenient integration into various applications.
-We select following closed-source VLMs for evaluation, including Gemini 2.5 Pro \cite{gemini25}, GPT-4o \cite{GPT-4o}, Moonshot-v1 \cite{moonshot} and Qwen-VL-Max \cite{Qwenvl} for evaluation.
+\textbf{Closed-Source VLMs.} Closed-source VLMs are developed and maintained by enterprises with inaccessible source code, typically provided to users via APIs for integration into applications.
+We select following closed-source VLMs for evaluation, including Gemini 2.5 Pro \cite{gemini25}, GPT-4o \cite{GPT-4o}, Moonshot-v1 \cite{moonshot} and Qwen-VL-Max \cite{Qwenvl}.